marcospinello/talk-tech-writers-tech-docs/source/slides.md

 ## Question 4: Who owns it?

+Owner:
-Owner: the team accountable for the behavior and the promise.
+- The team accountable for the behavior and the promise.

 <!--
 Explain that ownership keeps documentation from becoming an orphaned snapshot.
 Writers coordinate ownership, but they cannot replace it.